"Ask for help. Not because you are weak. But because you want to remain strong." Les Brown

 Also, note that the following resources have been organized based on who they claim to serve.
 So, if you, a member of your family, or someone you know are in need of help, please feel free to browse through the list and reach out to an agency that may be able to assist.
 Simply click on the "+" sign next to the group's name to reveal a list of resources.

 We pray that this list of resources will prove to be beneficial and a blessing to those in need of their services.
 Please also note that some of these organizations are national; however, some are local to certain areas.
-If you are looking to donate (whether it’s time or money), also feel free to check out these websites, as many of them offer ways in which you can help the cause of that particular organization.
+If you are looking to donate (whether it’s time or money), also feel free to check out these websites, as many of them offer ways in which you can help support the cause of that particular organization.

 Instructions: Click on the "+" sign in the upper, right corner of each box to reveal a list of resources.